-- 1. Elevate arm so that the blade clears the top of the fence and then push the motor to its most rearward position. - 2.
-Lower the arm so that the blade just clears the rear table.
+- Elevate arm so that the blade clears the top of the fence and then push the motor to its most rearward position. - Lower the arm so that the blade just clears the rear table.
 Note: the rear table should be at the same level as the front table. - Lock the carriage lock knob.
 Plug saw into a grounded outlet.
 (See section titled "electrical connections"). - 4.
 Insert the yellow key into switch and, while holding the Yoke handle, turn the switch on. - 5.
 With the motor on, lower the sawblade to where it just cuts into the table approximately 1/32 to 1/16 inch deep.
-While holding the Yoke handle and with motor still on loosen the carriage lock knob and then pull the motor forward and out to for end for the successive cuts and mark a pencil line on the table for gauging the required length.
+While holding the Yoke handle and with motor still on loosen the carriage lock knob and then pull the motor forward and out to the front stop on the arm.
+This will allow the blade to cut through the fence and to cut a shallow kerf in the table 1/32" to 1/16 inch deep to provide for the blade cutting completely through the workpiece.